MarcusYRH/HTX-Task-Manager-Combined-Submission/Task-manager-Backend-Submission/README.md

 - **Context-aware predictions** using similar historical tasks as examples
 - **Dual-phase verification** for improved accuracy
 - **Fallback mechanism** ensuring system reliability
+- NOTE: Why no LLM-powered keyword-based matching alongside this?
+I tried this out previously, but found that keyword based matching did not provide as much benefit as opposed to just using the LLM with RAG.
+The Gemini 2.0 LLM was able to pick up on patterns and context that simple keyword matching could not, leading to better overall predictions.

 ### 2. Subtask Support
 - **Parent-child task relationships** for task organization